Since you’ve clearly shown an interest in investing in real estate, you must be looking for new data on mortgage rates.

 Fixed Rates

 First on the list—and the most common—are fixed rates.
-As the name suggests, the interest rates that are included in your mortgage do not change.
-They’ll remain the same throughout the deal, regardless of the situation on the market.
+As the name suggests, the interest rates included in your mortgage do not change.
+They’ll remain the same throughout the deal, regardless of the market situation.

-Fixed mortgage rates can be beneficial in terms of protecting your budget and having peace of mind that things will not change.
-On the other hand, these types or rates could be higher than adjustable ones, bringing us to our next point.
+Fixed mortgage rates can be beneficial in protecting your budget and giving you peace of mind that things will not change.
+On the other hand, these rates could be higher than adjustable ones, bringing us to our next point.

 Adjustable Rates